promise-authentication/promise_authentication/app/views/about/_draft.html.md

 Embrace the single point of failure and make that as secure, accessible and user friendly as possible.

-I know, I know &mdash; you'd rather not.
-I understand.
-I forget my passwords all the time too.
-But authentication is unavoidable.

 When signing up to a new digital service, you currently have two choices:

 Make up a new password ___or___ sign up using Facebook, Google or the like.
 That is: Use the same password you use everywhere, even though you know you shouldn't and feel guilty about it ___or___ share your personal data between more or less trustworthy organisations.